Gerda Christian: Post-war

-In 1946, Christian divorced her husband because he had not remained with her in the Führerbunker until the death of Hitler.
+In 1946 Christian divorced her husband because he had not remained with her in the Führerbunker until the death of Hitler.
 She moved to Düsseldorf, where she worked at the Hotel Eden.
 She was a friend of Werner Naumann, a former state secretary in the Third Reich's propaganda ministry.
-In 1953, Naumann was arrested by the British Army and accused of being the leader of a neo-Nazi group, although was never convicted.
+In 1953 Naumann was arrested by the British Army and accused of being the leader of a neo-Nazi group, although he was never convicted.
 Christian died of cancer in Düsseldorf in 1997, aged 83.

 Portrayal in the media

 Christian has been portrayed by the following actresses in film and television productions.